-The 9th International Symposium on Radiative Transfer (RAD-19) will be held in the Titania Hotel in Athens, Greece from June 3 7, 2019 (with registration open on June 2).
-RAD-19 is built on the success of eight previous Radiation Symposia held in Kusadasi, 1995, 1997, in Antalya, 2001, in Istanbul, 2004, in Bodrum, 2007, in Antalya, 2010, in Kusadasi, 2013, and Cappadocia, 2016.
+The 10th International Symposium on Radiative Transfer (RAD-23) will be held in Thessaloniki, Greece on June 12-16, 2023 (with registration desk open on June 11).
+RAD-23 is built on the success of nine previous Radiation Symposia held in Kusadasi, 1995, 1997, in Antalya, 2001, in Istanbul, 2004, in Bodrum, 2007, in Antalya, 2010, in Kusadasi, 2013, in Cappadocia, 2016 and in Athens, 2019.
 As before, the main objective of the Symposium is to bring together scientists and engineers involved in radiative transfer research and to provide a relaxed atmosphere for in-depth discussion of theory, experiments, and applications.
-The Symposium will also serve as the formal presentation venue for the 2018 Elsevier Poynting Award on Radiative Transfer and Viskanta Young Scientist Award.
+The Symposium will also serve as the formal presentation venue for the 2023 Elsevier Poynting Award on Radiative Transfer and Viskanta Young Scientist Award.

 A wide range of topics related to classical and emerging areas of radiative transfer and their applications will be covered, including:

 - Novel numerical, analytical and hybrid techniques for the solution of radiation transfer equation in multidimensional and complex geometries.

 - Radiative transfer in optically complex media (anisotropic properties, graded index, etc.)

 - Advanced radiative transfer models for industrial and combustion systems including furnaces, gas turbines, engines, clean combustion and novel propulsion concepts